sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/lisbon-day4-and-paris/index.md

 ## Avoiding the tourist traps

 Hugo is a Lisbon native, and he spoke his mind about what he thought about things.
-For example he railed against a particular attraction: the >>>>>>>>>TODO elevator which he rightly described as a tourist trap.
+For example he railed against a particular attraction: the Santa Justa Elevator which he rightly described as a tourist trap.
 Every day, the line for the elevator is constantly long.
-The elevator literally just takes you on a 30 second ride up to a view above the city for the small price of TODO>>>>>>>>>>> EUR 5.
+The elevator literally just takes you on a 30 second ride up to a view above the city for the small price of €5.30.
 He explained that it was a total rip-off, and even gave the tip that if you really want to go on it for some reason, you can just get on at the top and go down for free.

+He also threw shade on some of the false wives tales that are told by guides about various attractions.

 ## Culture: Portugal's primary export